 Some time passed, and they realized there was no one yet assigned to the task of overseeing the final product of the CG rendered movies—basically, a rendering director.
 Since I understood the ins and outs of the story, and had made some films myself in my student days, they said “Murata, you do it.” (laughs)

 —You make it sound like they just looked around for the guy with nothing in his hands. (laughs)

 Murata: There was probably that.
-I joined Konami to work in the planning department, and had the circumstances been different I doubt I would have been given the opportunity to work with camera, lighting, and other visual things that are usually the domain of specialists.
-It was a good experience for me, and was a lot of fun too.
+I joined Konami to work in the planning department, and had the circumstances been different I doubt I would have been given the opportunity to work with camera, lighting, and other things that are usually the domain of specialists.
+It was a good experience for me, and a lot of fun too.

 —What kind of work did you originally want to do when you joined Konami?

 Murata: I wanted to do game design, so planning and directing.
 When I was a student I made my own films, and I also had ambitions then about going to Hollywood and becoming a director.
 I had a friend who I had made movies with, and who had actually gone overseas to study abroad at film school.
 Unfortunately, most of what he had to tell me was bad news: that Industrial Light and Magic were only hiring one person this year, and that foreigners didn’t have much of a chance.
 It was all pretty grim news, and although I thought about the option of going and giving it my best shot, I concluded that staying and working in Japan was the better bet.

 I met with someone from a movie production company in Japan.
 But I felt that the films I had made didn’t quite match their sensibilities.
 It was your traditional hierarchical company, and there were a lot of older people working there.
 In independent films there’s the idea that you can do “whatever you want”, and when I looked to the game industry, I sensed a similar mentality there.